-For every proposed project, federal and state legislation require an environmental impact statement (EIS) where a proposed project would involve an increase in the carrying capacity of a transportation facility.
+For every proposed federally-funded project, federal and state legislation require an environmental impact statement (EIS) where a proposed project would involve an increase in the carrying capacity of a transportation facility.
 The findings of these statements may require mitigation strategies to minimize negative impacts or they may suggest significant project modifications.
 Despite the level of protection, a general understanding of the natural resources and significant environmental features in the SJTPO region is an essential part of the long range transportation planning process.

 “Protect and Improve the Environment” is one of the criteria in SJTPO’s Project Selection Process and Ranking System.
 Every project will not require the same type or level of mitigation.
-Some projects, such as new roadways and roadway widening, involve major construction with considerable earth disturbance.
-Whereas others, like intersection improvements, traffic signal synchronization and resurfacing projects, involve minor construction and minimal, if any, earth disturbance.
+Some projects, such as new roadways and roadway widening, involve major construction with considerable earth disturbance, whereas others, like some intersection improvements, traffic signal synchronization and resurfacing projects, involve minor construction and minimal, if any, earth disturbance.
 The mitigation efforts used for a project will vary depending on the type of project and severity of the potential impact.

-SJTPO’s Environmental Planning scope also focuses on global warming, climate change, and greenhouse gas affords.
+SJTPO’s Environmental Planning scope also focuses on global warming, climate change, and greenhouse gas emissions.
 The world’s heavy reliance on and rapid consumption of fossil-based fuels, especially for transportation-related activities, is the largest contributor to the increase in greenhouse gas concentrations.
 In recent years, transportation has been the fastest growing source of greenhouse gas emissions in New Jersey.
 Concerned scientists, policy-makers, and citizens have raised concerns that the dependency on fossil-based fuels in the transportation system will lead to major problems, since the energy supply is unsustainable.